scalableminds/webknossos/docs/volume_annotation/tools.md

 1. Select the Quick Select tool from the toolbar
 2. Choose your preferred mode (AI or threshold)
 3. Click the settings icon to configure:
-    - Number of sections to process
+    - Number of sections to process (only AI mode)
     - Preview mode for real-time parameter adjustment
 4. Draw a rectangle around your target structure or click on it directly
 5. WEBKNOSSOS will automatically segment the structure across your specified sections